lawrenceleejr/Sklimmer/README.md

 	// Output xAOD switch
 	bool m_writexAOD; //!

-	// Write out ntuples for analysis/HistFitter - Not a thing yet... bool m_writeNtuple; //!

 	// Should just be true for now - if we implement some thinning, then this will be relevant bool m_writeFullCollectionsToxAOD; //!